-^{}Loading from a disk is not supported in the 721 usage of the terminal.
+Loading from a disk is not supported in the 721 usage of the terminal.

-If an internal modem is not present and erroneously specified in parameters for host communications, the error message FAILURE LOADING MODE will appear alone with the mode selection menu.
+If an internal modem is not present but is erroneously specified in the parameters for host communications, the error message FAILURE LOADING MODE appears on the terminal display screen along with the mode selection menu.
+Other messages than this appear if the modem is present and not able to communicate with the host.
+For more detail on messages associated with operation of the internal modem, refer to Appendix E of this manual.